jhuckaby/logalert/README.md

 | `log_file` | String | Optionally specify a custom log file location.
 See [Logging](#logging) below. |
 | `log_columns` | Array | Optionally customize the log columns.
 See [Logging](#logging) below. |

-LogAlert will automatically reload its configuration file if you make changes while it is running.
-Just make sure to monitor the console (Terminal window) for any errors!

 Note that JSON is rather strict with its syntax.
 You must make sure that all curly braces and brackets are balanced, all quotes are doubled, and there are no trailing commas.
-If you have trouble, it may help to use a text editor with JSON validation features, such as [Atom](https://atom.io/).
+If you have trouble formatting the file, it may help to use a text editor with JSON validation features, such as [Atom](https://atom.io/) (free).

 **Note for Windows Users**: File paths on Windows use backslashes, and these must be "escaped" in JSON strings.
 Meaning, a path like `c:\Users\MyUser\MyFile.txt` must be written in JSON with double-backslashes like this: `c:\\Users\\MyUser\\MyFile.txt`.

+## Hot Reloading

+LogAlert will automatically reload its configuration file if you make changes while it is running.
+It checks the file at the same frequency as it monitors your files for changes.
+Just make sure to monitor the console (Terminal window) for any errors!

+Note that when the configuration is hot-reloaded, it resets the internal state.
+This means that things like the number of alerts fired per hour is reset to zero, and the position inside each file for tracking appended content is reset to the current length.
+In essence, it performs an internal soft restart, similar to if you closed and reopened the app.

 ## Monitors